 Canceled bookings

-Airbnb prioritizes customer satisfaction, so if your guest complains, Airbnb may decide to cancel their booking even after the check-in date and return all the money to the guest.
-That can happen no matter what your Airbnb cancellation policy is.
+Airbnb prioritizes customer satisfaction, so if a guest complains, Airbnb may decide to cancel their booking even after the check-in date and refund the entire amount to the guest.
+That can happen regardless of your cancellation policy.
 In addition, they won’t even contact you first to discuss the cancellation.
 In worst-case scenarios, a booking can be canceled even after the guest has already checked out, which means you won’t get any payment.

 Solution

-Canceled bookings like this are generally rare, but sometimes, they are unavoidable.
+Canceled bookings like this are generally rare, but sometimes unavoidable.
 That’s why you should account for unforeseen cancellations that mean lost income in your Airbnb management strategy.
 You should also prepare a risk fund to meet potential losses.

-To minimize your risk of sudden cancelations, you need to do your best to provide excellent service to your guests and ensure a great customer experience.
-Satisfied guests never complain and are more willing to give you 5-star reviews that can bring you more bookings.
-And since communication is an essential aspect of guest reviews, it’s crucial to get it right.
+To minimize your risk of sudden cancellations, you should strive to provide excellent service to your guests and ensure a positive customer experience.
+Satisfied guests are less likely to complain and are more likely to give you 5-star reviews, which can lead to increased bookings.
+And since communication is a crucial aspect of guest reviews, it’s essential to get it right.

-Writing great messages to each guest is time-consuming, but you can make your life easier using vacation rental software like Hospitable.
+Writing great messages to each guest can be time-consuming, but you can make your life easier with short-term rental software like Hospitable.
 With Hospitable, you can automate conversations with your guests from inquiry to review.

 Have conversations with your guests even when you sleep